pfriedrix/FlowKit/README.md

 ## Introduction

-This project is inspired by the Redux architecture pattern and implemented in Swift.
+This project is inspired by the UDF architecture pattern and implemented in Swift.
 It is designed to help developers manage state in a centralized and predictable way, improving scalability and simplifying debugging.
 The core of the system revolves around a central `Store` that holds the app's state, and `Reducers` that specify how state should change in response to actions.
 Additionally, `Effects` handle asynchronous operations and other side effects.

 ## Installation